markclaire1/stellarDB/README.md

 # stellarDB
-a colllection of stellar spectra for use in photochemical and climate models
+A colllection of stellar spectra for use in photochemical and climate models

 Files contain one header line with columns for wavelength(nm) and flux(mW/m^2/nm)